 It will take around 2 hours for a reader with a low battery to charge completely.

 Note: You can also use the Dock for Square Reader to keep your reader charged and in place while you take payments.

 3. Wirelessly Connect Your Square Reader

 The new reader connects wirelessly with Bluetooth Low Energy (Bluetooth LE).
-Be sure you have the latest version of the Square app on your device–only the latest version supports the contactless + chip reader.
+Be sure you have the latest version of the Square app on your device–only the latest version supports the contactless and chip card reader.

 Watch this video to learn how to wirelessly connect your reader: